forlilab/Meeko/docs/source/tutorial3.rst

    --ffile 3kgd_receptorH_rigid.maps.fld \
    --resnam HIE_AMP

-If you're running these calculations on Google T4 backends, here are the pre-compiled executables of autogrid4 and adgpu specifically for T4: :ref:`T4_executables`
+If you're running these calculations on Google T4 backends, here are the pre-compiled executables of autogrid4 v4.2.6 and adgpu v1.5.3 specifically for T4: :ref:`T4_executables`.

+To setup the latest version of AutoGrid4, visit the Git repository `here <https://github.com/ccsb-scripps/AutoGrid>`_.

 Export the Docking Poses
 ========================